pradyotprksh/development_learning/interview/ANDROID_INTERVIEW_PREPERATION.md

 LiveData takes care of managing the observers and ensuring that the lambda function is only called when the LiveData value actually changes.
 It also ensures that the lambda function is only called on the main thread, making it safe to update UI elements.

+### Difference between LiveData and Kotlin Flow?

+Both LiveData and Flow are used for asynchronous programming in Android and are part of the Android Jetpack architecture components.
+However, there are some differences between them.

+LiveData is a data holder class that can be observed by UI components, such as activities or fragments.
+It is lifecycle-aware and will only update the UI when the UI is active, preventing memory leaks and crashes due to UI updates after the activity or fragment has been destroyed.
+LiveData is not a stream of data, and once a value is emitted, it cannot be re-emitted.

+Flow, on the other hand, is a reactive stream of data that can emit multiple values.
+It is similar to RxJava's Observables or Kotlin's Sequences.
+It is not lifecycle-aware by default, but it can be made so using the kotlinx-coroutines-lifecycle library.
+Flow also provides operators to transform, combine, and filter streams of data.

+In summary, LiveData is used for one-time events and is lifecycle-aware, while Flow is used for streams of data and provides a more comprehensive set of operators.

+### Can we use livedata inside the background thread?

+Technically, LiveData can be used inside a background thread, but it is not recommended as it is designed to be used with the main thread in mind.

+LiveData provides certain features such as automatic lifecycle management that are designed to work seamlessly with the Android UI framework.
+When used in a background thread, LiveData loses these advantages and can lead to issues such as race conditions, memory leaks, and other unexpected behaviors.

+If you need to update UI elements from a background thread, you can use a combination of LiveData and Kotlin coroutines.
+You can use a coroutine to perform the background work, and then use the `withContext` method to switch to the main thread and update the LiveData object.
+This way, you can ensure that the UI updates are performed on the main thread, while still taking advantage of LiveData's lifecycle-aware behavior.

+### What is difference between setValue and postValue?

+In Android, both `setValue()` and `postValue()` methods are used to set a new value for a LiveData object.

+`setValue()` is a synchronous method, which means it updates the LiveData object on the same thread on which it is called.
+If `setValue()` is called from the main/UI thread, the observers of the LiveData object are immediately notified and the onChanged() method is executed.
+If `setValue()` is called from a background thread, it may cause a crash.

+`postValue()` is an asynchronous method, which means it posts the new value of the LiveData object to the main thread to update it.
+If `postValue()` is called multiple times from a background thread before the main thread is updated, only the last value will be delivered to the observer.

+In summary, if you are updating the LiveData object from the main/UI thread, you should use `setValue()`, and if you are updating it from a background thread, you should use `postValue()`.

 ## Jetpack

 Jetpack is a suite of libraries, tools, and guidance from Google to help developers write high-quality Android apps more easily and efficiently.
 Jetpack provides a set of libraries that are designed to work together, follow best practices, and make development tasks easier, faster, and more efficient.